-with the exponent $\alpha \approx 2.2$, where n is the vertex degree (or number of neighbors of a node).
+with the exponent $\alpha \approx 2.2$.
 This exponent implies that the second moment of the distribution would diverge in the infinite market limit, or in other words, the second moment of the distribution is always dominated by the rare but extremely highly connected vertices.

 Our aim here is to study the property of scale freeness in the light of asset tree dynamics.
-First, we conclude that the asset tree has, most of the time, scale-free properties with a rather robust exponent $\alpha \approx 2.1 \pm 0.1$ for normal topology (i.e., outside crash periods of "business as usual"), a result close to that given in Ref.
-[6].
+First, we conclude that the asset tree has, most of the time, scale free properties with a rather robust exponent $\alpha \approx -2.1 \pm 0.1$ for normal topology (i.e. outside crash periods of 'business as usual'), a result close to that given in [6].
 For most of the time the distribution behaves in a universal manner, meaning that the exponent α is a constant within the error limits.
-However, when the behavior of the market is not business as usual (i.e., within crash periods), the exponent also changes, although the scale-free character of the tree is still maintained.
-For the Black Monday period, we have $\alpha \approx 1.8 \pm 0.1$.
-This result is in full agreement with the observation of the shrinking of the tree during market crashes, which is accompanied by an increase in the degree, thus explaining the lower value of the exponent α .
-The observation concerning the change in the value of the exponent for normal and crash period is exemplified in Fig. 6.
+However, when the behavior of the market is not 'business as usual' (i.e. within crash periods), the exponent also changes, although the scale free character of the tree is still maintained.
+For the Black Monday period, we have $\alpha \approx -1.8 \pm 0.1$.
+This result is in full agreement with the observation of the shrinking of the tree during market crashes, which is accompanied by an increase in the degree, thus explaining the higher value of the exponent.
+The observation concerning the change in the value of the exponent for normal and crash period is exemplified in Figure 6.